Below you can find more information on the FCAA Staff and Board of Directors, as well as a current list of FCAA’s 2019 member-supporters.

 Sarah Hamilton, Director of Operations

-Caterina (Cat) Gironda joined FCAA as the Research & Communications Associate, where she will manage the resource tracking initiative.
-Most recently Cat was a Research and Teaching Assistant at North Carolina State University, where her research focused on modes of activism in online spaces, while her teaching highlighted concerns around gender, sexual identity, sexuality, and racial inequities in STEM fields.
-Her previous work in the nonprofit field includes stretches at Girl Rising and the Third Wave Fund, as well as early work in HIV/STI prevention education.
-Cat received her Master’s degree in Women’s, Gender, and Sexuality Studies from the CUNY Graduate Center in 2013, as well as a Bachelor’s degree in Women’s Studies from Brooklyn College.
-In addition to her passion for effective research that informs cause-based work, she also enjoys reading fiction, writing poetry, editing articles, color-coding Excel spreadsheets, baking pies, and practicing yoga.
+Research and Program Manager Caterina (Cat) Gironda joined FCAA in 2016.
+As part of a small team, she supports her colleagues on programming and communications for the organization, while her main role is to manage FCAA’s resource tracking project, wherein she collects and codes grants for their annual report, tracking the landscape of philanthropic support to address HIV/AIDS.
+Cat currently serves as a Steering Committee member for the DC chapter of Emerging Practitioners in Philanthropy (EPIP).
+In a previous life, Cat worked in higher education at North Carolina State University in Gender & Sexuality studies, where her research focused on feminism and activism in online spaces and her teaching highlighted gender and racial inequities in STEM fields.
+Her prior work in the nonprofit field includes stretches at Girl Rising and the Third Wave Fund, as well as early work in HIV/STI prevention education.
+Cat received her master’s degree in Women’s, Gender, and Sexuality Studies from the CUNY Graduate Center, as well as a bachelor’s degree in Women’s Studies from Brooklyn College.

 Lisa Bohmer is Senior Program Officer of International Programs at the Conrad N. Hilton Foundation.
 Bohmer leads the Foundation’s Children Affected by HIV and AIDS Strategic Initiative.
 Her grant making focuses on integration of early childhood development as part of a holistic package of services for young children and families in East and Southern Africa.
 Bohmer is a public health professional with over 25 years of experience with programs, research and grant making in the areas of pediatric HIV/AIDS, OVC, maternal and child health, reproductive rights and the empowerment of women and girls.
 Prior to joining the Foundation, Bohmer was Director of Program Partnerships with the Elizabeth Glaser Pediatric AIDS Foundation where she led efforts to engage private donors and other NGOs towards the elimination of pediatric HIV.
 Past positions include HIV/AIDS Director for UNICEF in Ethiopia where she initiated services with partners to prevent mother to child HIV transmission.
 Bohmer has held other senior positions with Nike Foundation, the Pacific Institute for Women’s Health and Ipas (where she was regional representative for East and Southern Africa in the 1990s).
 Her background includes five years living and working in Ethiopia and consultancies with numerous organizations including UNFPA, International Center for Research on Women and EngenderHealth.
 Bohmer has a Master’s Degree in Public Health from UCLA and a Bachlor’s Degree from the University of Michigan.Bohmer was voted to the Board of Directors in December 2014.